Leroy Burgess: Career

 "Burgess has a long and storied career in American R&B and disco".

-Burgess wrote and produced a substantial number of hits for other artists as well, including "Big Time" for Rick James, and wrote and performed on the Bob Blank production of Fonda Rae's big hit "Over Like A Fat Rat".
+Burgess wrote and produced a substantial number of hits for other artists as well, including "Big Time" for Rick James, and wrote and performed on the Bob Blank production of Fonda Rae's hit "Over Like A Fat Rat".
 He also sang background and played keyboard on many of the productions., He also co-composed (with James Calloway and Sonny T. Davenport) "Stomp Your Feet" by Herbie Mann and "Never Used to Dance" by Eddie Kendricks.

 He supplied vocals for the Cassius tracks "Under Influence" and "Til We Got You And Me", from their album Au Rêve.

 Burgess is a contributing writer on Wu-Tang Clan rapper, Raekwon's single, Criminology off of his 1995 hit album "Only Built 4 Cuban Linx...".
 On October 2, 1995, the album was certified Gold by the RIAA.

 Two CDs have been released containing his work with Black Ivory, one of the first album and the second, consisting of their first two albums.

 Burgess also released two Anthology albums of his own on London's Soul Brother Records label entitled "Anthology: Volume One: The Voice" and "Anthology: Volume Two: The Producer", which chronicled his work in the 1980s.

 In 2007, Burgess released Throwback: Harlem 79-83, followed in 2010 by Throwback: Vol.II: Sugar Hill 82-86, the first albums under his own name and most recently in 2011, Continuum, the reunion album with Black Ivory.

 Burgess is a contributing writer on the single, "Gettin' Up" on Rapper and Musician Q-Tip's album, "The Renaissance", which was nominated for Best Rap Album at the 52nd Annual Grammy Awards in 2010.

 In 2019, Burgess teamed up with Louie Vega and Patrick Adams for a new project, "Louie Vega Presents Leroy Burgess & The Universal Robot Band Feat.
 Patrick Adams – Barely Breaking Even", released in September 2019.